Efficient Adaptive Federated Optimization: Convergence Analyses

 where asymptotically,

 and

-\end{theorem} We defer the detailed proofs to Appendix~\ref{app:proofs},~\ref{FederatedBlendedOptimizationAppendix}.
-We make no other assumptions on local or global learning rates to extract the most general use of Theorem~\ref{AdaSquareSM3NonconvexConvergenceThm}.
+\end{theorem} We defer the detailed proofs and complete statement of the bounds to Appendix~\ref{app:proofs} and~\ref{FederatedBlendedOptimizationAppendix}.
+A key theoretical insight in our work is that the benefits of joint adaptivity can be retained even without transmitting preconditioners.
+The condition $\mathcal{O}(\eta_\ell) \le \mathcal{O}(1)$ refers to learning rates that are asymptotically constant or decaying with $T$, e.g., $\eta_\ell = 1/T$, $1/T^2$, etc. Our convergence allows for delayed preconditioner updates.
+In Lemma~\ref{AdaSquaredeltaboundSM3} in the appendix, we observe that a larger decay parameter $z$ can potentially slow down convergence.
+Empirically, the performance is robust to the choice of $z$ (Appendix~\ref{DelayedUpdatesAppendix}).
+We make no other assumptions on local or global learning rates ($\eta_l$ and $\eta$) to extract the most general use of Theorem~\ref{AdaSquareSM3NonconvexConvergenceThm}.
 We have the following two corollaries. \begin{corollary} Any of the following conditions are sufficient to ensure convergence of Algorithm~\ref{FedAdaSquareGeneralForm}:

 \end{corollary}